-There are far too many reasons why the humble eBook still continues to be one of internet’s favorite media.
+There are many reasons why the humble eBook still continues to be a top digital product.
 The reasons we believe are deeply psychological.
-Reading and writing books is fundamental to our societies.
+Reading and writing books is fundamental to human societies.
 Books remain fundamentally a great way to present thoughts and ideas.
-No wonder popularity of eBooks keeps increasing and, in all likelihood, it is going to stay this way in the 2020s.
+No wonder popularity of eBooks keeps increasing and in all likelihood, it is going to stay this way in the 2020s.

 Are eBooks easy to promote?

-An eBook is one of the easiest things one can sell.
-This is partly why selling eBooks are such a massive trend online.
+An eBook is one of the easiest things one can sell or distribute.
+This is one of the main reasons why selling eBooks has become such a massive trend online.
 Social media has made it easier than ever to target the right kind of audience for every possible niche interest out there.
-From fiction to deep technical guides to wellness books – there is a reader out there who is willing to read that book of yours.
+From fiction to deep technical guides to health & wellness books – there is a reader out there who is willing to read your book.

 So how easy is it really?
 We believe that most authors will be able to sell a book of reasonable quality by simply following the following steps: